Iran–Contra affair: George H. W. Bush's involvement

 On 27 July 1986, Israeli counterterrorism expert Amiram Nir briefed Vice President Bush in Jerusalem about the weapon sales to Iran.

 In an interview with The Washington Post in August 1987, Bush stated that he was denied information about the operation and did not know about the diversion of funds.
 Bush said that he had not advised Reagan to reject the initiative because he had not heard strong objections to it.
 The Post quoted him as stating, "We were not in the loop."
 The following month, Bush recounted meeting Nir in his September 1987 autobiography Looking Forward, stating that he began to develop misgivings about the Iran initiative.
 He wrote that he did not learn the full extent of the Iran dealings until he was briefed by Senator David Durenberger regarding a Senate inquiry into them.
 Bush added the briefing with Durenberger left him with the feeling he had "been deliberately excluded from key meetings involving details of the Iran operation".

 In January 1988 during a live interview with Bush on CBS Evening News, Dan Rather told Bush that his unwillingness to speak about the scandal led "people to say 'either George Bush was irrelevant or he was ineffective, he set himself outside of the loop.'"
 Bush replied, "May I explain what I mean by 'out of the loop'?
 No operational role."

 Although Bush publicly insisted that he knew little about the operation, his statements were contradicted by excerpts of his diary released by the White House in January 1993.
-An entry dated 5 November 1986 stated: "On the news at this time is the question of the hostages...
+An entry dated 5 November 1986 stated: "On the news at this time is the question of the hostages ...
 I'm one of the few people that know fully the details, and there is a lot of flak and misinformation out there.
-It is not a subject we can talk about..."
+It is not a subject we can talk about ..."

+International involvement

+Following the Iran-Contra Affair in 1987, covert military assistance from Taiwan to the Contras was exposed, with reports indicating that Ku Cheng-kang, the co-founder and chairman of World League for Freedom and Democracy played a key role in facilitating the aid.
+The Taiwanese Ministry of Foreign Affairs later confirmed these activities.

 Pardons

-On 24 December 1992, after he had been defeated for reelection, lame duck President George H. W. Bush pardoned five administration officials who had been found guilty on charges relating to the affair.
+On 24 December 1992, after he had been defeated for reelection by Bill Clinton, President George H. W. Bush pardoned five administration officials who had been found guilty on charges relating to the affair.
 They were: